 Talent acquisition has always been about people.
 There is no greater feeling than connecting talent with a role that fits them well and brings value to the organization.
 So it might feel counterintuitive to some recruiting professionals to embrace data in their daily lives.
-However, both the human and data elements of talent acquisition can exist together and indeed can affect positive change that ultimately proves the mission-critical nature of a sound recruiting strategy.
+However, both the human and data elements of talent acquisition can exist together and indeed can affect positive change.

 This metric measures the amount of time it takes to fill a job opening.
 It is an essential measure for service sector recruiting because turnover rates can be very high.
 This means that recruiting must optimize strategies that keep the talent funnel full of active and passive candidates so that there isn’t much downtime between someone leaving a job and finding a suitable backfill.
 Teams with high time-to-fill measurements across their roles are often correlated with decreased productivity in stores, leading to lower topline revenue for the organization as a whole.
 So it’s critical that you understand what your average time-to-fill is, and prioritize it as a key metric for keeping up with turnover.